roffe/eznetes/README.md

 Repeat for each worker, additional workers can be added and removed at any point in time.

-A worker node consists of: OS, Docker, Flannel, Kubelet & kube-proxy.
+A worker node consists of: OS, Docker, Kubelet & kube-router.

 `./deploy worker <ip>  <fqdn or hostname>`